 A Sense of Adventure

 Wherever you travel in the Middle East, expect the unexpected.
 Israel is no different.
 From off-road detours to colorful local characters, you never know what’s coming next!
-You may find yourself in the middle of a spontaneous dance party on an urban Tel Aviv tour, spot an Ibex in Ein Gedi Nature Reserve, or find yourself making homemade delicacies with our cooking class in Jerusalem.
+You may find yourself surrounded by cafes and restaurants on a Tel Aviv and Jaffa tour, spot an Ibex in Ein Gedi Nature Reserve, or find yourself making homemade delicacies with our cooking class in Jerusalem.
 Roll with the punches, and know that you’re making memories that will last a lifetime.
 The stories won’t be half-bad either.